sammyne/the-rust-programming-language/chapter16/README.md

 ### Implementing `Send` and `Sync` Manually Is Unsafe
-- Because types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`, we don’t have to implement those traits manually
+- Because types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`, we don't have to implement those traits manually